-Notification of the information contained in the Alcohol and other Drug Prevention Program is distributed by the Vice President for Student Affairs to all currently enrolled students via WSC email on or before October 1st of each year.
+Notification of the information contained in the Alcohol and other Drug Prevention Program is distributed by the Dean of Students to all currently enrolled students via WSC email on or before October 1st of each year.

 IV.
-Alcohol and Other Drug (AOD) Prevalence Rate, Incidence Rate, Needs Assessment, and Trend Data http://willistonstate.edu/Documents/Housing%20and%20Safety/2017%20Annual%20Security%20and%20Fire%20Safety%20Report%2010-16-18.pdf
+Alcohol and Other Drug (AOD) Prevalence Rate, Incidence Rate, Needs Assessment, and Trend Data

-- A. Alcohol and other Drug Survey Data: See 2016 NDCORE in Appendix F - B. The number of drug and alcohol-related incidents and fatalities that occur on campus
+- A. Alcohol and other Drug Survey Data: See 2018 NDSWAPS in Appendix F - B. The number of drug and alcohol-related incidents and fatalities that occur on campus